 - Predictive intelligence and AI-powered text analysis

-- Journey-level feedback mapping
+- Journey-level feedback mapping across the customer journey

 - Multi-channel NPS collection (web, email, SMS, in-app, offline)